 Washing system/powders.
 Your nappies have never leaked, seem to be a good fit and are all tucked in but they are leaking now?
-Things to try: Possibly caused by a build up of washing powder or nappy creams - remember that some ingredients such as enzymes can damage your nappies and may be the cause of rashes/smells.
-Naturally Oliver is a very good choice to help avoid builld up.
-Strip wash your nappies to see if this helps.
+A good wash routine is essential to keeping nappies clean and absorbent.
+Build up of washing powder and creams (if being used) can stop the absorbency of inserts from being effective.
 Check out our washing tips and tricks page for instructions.

 Struggling to get a proper fit.

-One Size Fits All (OSFA) nappies generally fit from 4 to 17 kilos.
-The snaps at the front (usually three rows) of the nappy are for adjusting the rise allowing the nappy size to be changed to small, medium and large.
+One Size Fits Most (OSFM) nappies have front rise snaps (usually three rows) that can be adjusted to allow the nappy size to be changed between small, medium and large.

 If you are finding the legs too big on bigger babys - you may need to go back to the size smaller using the snaps.

 If you are finding the leg holes too tight (leaving red marks on your baby’s legs) it is time to change your nappy to the next size up.
 Simply change the snaps up onto the next row or for older babies leave them all undone.